Lead times for custom frame work is 1-4 weeks not including shipping time.

 Q: Where can I see, and actually FEEL GLCW work?

 A: Customers may now order sample cards of our stipple patterns available in our custom shop.
-They can also stop at a number of great stores carrying GLCW display models like ATEi in Taylor, MI, Not Just Guns in Mason, MI, Uncoiled Firearms in Westland, MI, Ann Arbor Arms in Ann Arbor, MI, Gerbrand Defense in Waterford, MI, or Ronin Arms in Cheyanne, WY, or CMP Distributors in Lansing, MI during business hours to see in stock items.
+They can also stop at a number of great stores carrying GLCW display models like ATEi in Taylor, MI, Not Just Guns in Mason, MI, Uncoiled Firearms in Westland, MI, Ann Arbor Arms in Ann Arbor, MI, Gerbrand Defense in Waterford, MI, Ronin Arms in Cheyanne, WY, or CMP Distributors in Lansing, MI during business hours to see in stock items.
 Or, customers can also see GLCW guns and hone their skills as shooters at training courses with one of the great firearms trainers we are proud to call family like Michigan Defensive Firearms Institute (MDFI), DMI Performance, Onsight Firearms Training, or Defensive Training Group.

 Q: Why is there an additional fee for working on Cerakoted, or other coated frames?